Get the facts about policies, procedures and practices that impact O&R and the communities we serve

 - Check the Status of an Outage

 Smart Meters are here!
-We began installing Smart Meters in Rockland County this summer, with plans to complete installations throughout our New York service area by 2020.
+On target to complete installations throughout our service area by 2020, we’re making strong, steady progress.
 Learn how Smart Meters will empower our customers with control to manage costs, make greener choices and experience more convenience.

 - Features and Benefits of Smart Meters